 A core component of hybrid recommenders is their ability to effectively utilize both textual content semantics and collaborative filtering information.
 However, bridging the gap between these two modalities poses a challenge, potentially leading to a situation where the downstream sequential recommender fails to fully exploit the information available in each.

-We propose a novel masking and evaluation paradigm utilizing critiquing to assess whether hybrid recommenders can appropriately leverage both modalities.
-This consists of adding a critique in the form of a textual product category $S$ to each item $i$ in the user's sequence $S$, providing a broad hint to direct the model to the next recommended item.
-That is, each item $i$ in the user sequence $S$ becomes $i = (ID, T, S)$, where $S$ is the critique string.
-For masked locations during training and inference, we only mask the $ID$ and item description $T$, leaving $S$ unmasked, which the model can utilize as a hint towards the target item (i.e., $i = ([\langle mask \rangle, \langle mask \rangle, S)$).
+We propose a novel masking and evaluation paradigm using critiquing to assess whether hybrid recommenders can appropriately leverage both modalities.
+This consists of adding a critique in the form of a textual item category $S$ to each item $i$ in the user's sequence $U$, providing a broad hint to direct the model to the next recommended item.
+That is, each item $i$ in the user sequence $U$ becomes $i = (ID, T, S)$, where $S$ is the critique string.
+For masked locations during training and inference, we only mask the $ID$ and item text $T$, leaving $S$ unmasked, which the model can utilize as a hint towards the target item (i.e., $i = ([\langle mask \rangle, \langle mask \rangle, S)$).

 The key to this task is that hints are textual, therefore requiring recommenders to adapt to a text modality by relating the critique to the other signals in the user's sequence.
-Note that this task formulation has applications to many real-life uses of recommender systems, such as refining recommendations based on the user's natural language query text or the webpage subsection the user is currently navigating.
-In essence, critiquing strings can be used as a vehicle to steer a model predictions to incorporate the user's current context.
+Note that this task formulation has applications to many practical uses of recommender systems, such as refining recommendations based on the user's natural language query text or the webpage subsection the user is currently navigating.
+In essence, critiquing strings can help steer a model's predictions to incorporate the user's current context.

-We incorporate critiquing text in \flare as shown in Figure \ref{fig:arch}.
+We incorporate critiquing text in \flare as shown in Figure \ref{fig:perceiver}.
 Critique text is a distinct type of input modality, separate from the item contextual text.
 This is done by separately encoding each modality, with distinct type embeddings, and then using the Perceiver network to merge both text modalities together.
 Given an item $i_k = (ID_k, T_k, S_k)$ consisting of an $ID_k$, natural language description $T_k$ and critique $S_k$, we compute the modified item contextual representation $t_{k}$ and augmented item representation $c_k$ with critiquing text as